RoboSats/robosats/docs/_pages/docs/03-understand/05-trade-escrow.md

 ## **How to Submit a Trade Escrow**

-First, refer to [Understand > Wallets](https://learn.robosats.com/docs/wallets/) for compatible Lightning wallets that will help make using RoboSats a smoother experience.
+First, refer to [Understand > Wallets](/docs/wallets/) for compatible Lightning wallets that will help make using RoboSats a smoother experience.
 Depending on the wallet, the locked funds might show as a payment that is in transit, frozen, or even appearing to fail.
 Check the wallet compatability list!

 Read the relevant guide depending on if you are making or taking an order to sell bitcoin:
 * **Maker**: Create an order and modify the order conditions to your liking.
 The order can be customized to require an "Escrow/Invoice Timer" (expiry timer) other than the default of {{site.robosats.hours_submit_escrow}} hours, ranging anywhere from 1 to 8 hours.
-When your published order gets taken and the taker has submitted their fidelity bond, use the shown QR code found in the "Contract Box" with your Lightning wallet to lock the indicated amount of sats as collateral (escrow). *Note: Escrow funds are released to the buyer once you select "Confirm Fiat Received" which settles the order.
+When your published order gets taken and the taker has submitted their fidelity bond, use the shown QR code with your Lightning wallet to lock the indicated amount of sats as collateral (escrow). *Note: Escrow funds are released to the buyer once you select "Confirm Fiat Received" which settles the order.
 Only confirm after the fiat has arrived in your account.*
 * **Taker**: Browse the order book and find an order to your liking.
 Click "Take Order" and lock your fidelity bond.
-Immediately after submitting the bond, use the following QR code found in the "Contract Box" with your Lightning wallet to lock the indicated amount of sats as collateral (escrow). *Note: Escrow funds are released to the buyer once you select "Confirm Fiat Received" which settles the order.
+Immediately after submitting the bond, use the shown QR code with your Lightning wallet to lock the indicated amount of sats as collateral (escrow). *Note: Escrow funds are released to the buyer once you select "Confirm Fiat Received" which settles the order.
 Only confirm after the fiat has arrived in your account.*

 As soon as the order taker locks their bond, the buyer and seller are required to submit the payout invoice and trade escrow, respectively, within the given time limit.